UniversalDependencies/docs/_fi-overview/introduction.md

 ## See also

 The University of Helsinki provides a different Finnish treebank, converted to the UD notation from a newly revised [FinnTreeBank 1](http://www.ling.helsinki.fi/kieliteknologia/tutkimus/treebank/) (ftb1-2014.zip, beta).
 The 19089 sentences and fragments originate as grammatical examples in VISK (161906 tokens, sentence lengths from 1 to 72 tokens with quartiles 5, 7, 11).
-Minimally all notation will conform to the UD specification, with an effort to be also structurally as "universal" as possible (conversion is under way).
+Minimally all notation will conform to the UD specification, with an effort to be also structurally as universal as possible (conversion is under way).

 ## References